apollographql/apollo-server/docs/source/subscriptions.md

 export default postResolver;
 ```
-We changes a couple of things:
 1. we added in the mutation `pubsub.publish`
 2. we added the Subscription `postAdded`

 In our server we don't need to make any big changes:
 1. we need to export
 ```js
 export const pubsub = new PubSub();
 ```
-2. In case you defined a context remember to exclude return in case you don't pass any header:
+2. In case you defined a context remember to add an extra check related to `req.headers`:

 ```js
 const server = new ApolloServer({